noahehall/nim/yolowurl/yolowurl.md

 - value types: allocated on the stack
 - reference types: are stored on the heap
 - dividing 2 ints produces a float unless you use `div` operator
+- statically typed: however variable declarations have their types inferred
+- you can explicitly convert types to another via the `cast` keyword

 ## procedures